roboception/rc_visard_ros/rc_visard_driver/README.md

 * `depth_smooth`: Switching smoothing of disparities on or off.
   NOTE: Smoothing requires the 'stereo_plus' license on the rc_visard.

-* `depth_median`: Performs median filtering with the given window size.

 * `depth_minconf`: Minimal confidence.
 All disparities with lower confidence will be set to invalid.